NoxFly/canvas/README.md

 object.add(10,50) // 10,50 + 10,50 = 20,100 -> now object has position x=20 and y=100

-let mag = object.mag; // return the magnitude of the vector
+let mag = object.mag; // returns the magnitude of the vector

-object.setMag(10); // change the object's magnitude
+object.setMag(10); // changes the object's magnitude

 object.normalize(); // adapt values of the object between 0 and 1
 ```